The fans have spoken, and they spoke loud and clear.

 Because when the winners for the inaugural Rare Country Awards were announced on Dec.
 15, along with it came a very loud proclamation regarding the future of country music.

 With each and every vote cast, country fans proved that sometimes in this genre, statistics and numbers and really long spreadsheets really have nothing to do with how a country artist can make their fans feel.
-Ultimately, how they the artists change their fans’ lives, simply by being themselves, speaks the loudest.
+Ultimately, how the artists change their fans’ lives, simply by being themselves, speaks the loudest.

 Recently, the Rare Country staff came together to give their thoughts on each category, and how the results just might affect each artist’s career going into 2017.